gillistephan/aas-core-codegen/aas_core_codegen/golang/structure.md

 	dec := json.NewDecoder(r)
 	dec.Decode(&shell)

     var assetInformation AssetInformation
 	enc := json.NewEncoder(w)
 	enc.Encode(&assetInformation)
 }
 ```

-In contrary to the standard lib (where the decoder takes an empty `interface{}`), all pointer objects passed to the Decode / Encode receiver function must implement the Marshaler / Unmarshaler interface.
+Types that must be de/encoded according to the specifications of the AAS-Meta-Model must implement the AasCoreMarshaler / AasCoreUnmarshaler interface.
 This provides safeguarding for objects passed, that do not implement this interface.
-So all generated types from the AAS-Meta-Model must implement this interfaces.
-The interface do not export the decode / encode methods, as this are some internals (?).
+The interface do not export the decode / encode methods, as this are some internals.
+If new types are provided, they have to be included in the Meta-Model and generated by aas-core-codgen.
 Its also nice to see in the IDE only those methods, I can use as a developer.

-So the process would roughly look like this (nearly analog to the C# API):
+The process of de/encoding would roughly look like this (nearly analog to the C# API):

-- Instantiate the Decoder with any Object that implements io.Reader interface (e.g. http.Request)
+- Instantiate the Decoder with any bbject that implements io.Reader interface (e.g. http.Request)
+- Check if the object implements AasCoreUnmarshaler interface
-- Start reading from the stream by calling <myStruct>.decodeJSON(iter) with the iterator passed
+- If so, start reading from the stream by calling <myStruct>.decodeJSON(iter) with the iterator passed
-- Every Type would then implement s.th. like `golang for f := iter.ReadObject(); f != ""; f = iter.ReadObject()`
+- every type would then implement s.th. like `golang for f := iter.ReadObject(); f != ""; f = iter.ReadObject()`
 - We would then check with a switch / if statement the current propertyName in the byteArray
 - As we know the property types before, we could do some checking, if the propertyValue is correct like